 But if you’re undergoing fertility treatment (or thinking about it), you’ll get tested for it – so it’s worthwhile knowing exactly what the test results imply.

-What is FSH and what does it do?
+What does FSH stand for, and what does it do?

 FSH stands for “follicle-stimulating hormone”, and it’s released by the pituitary gland to stimulate the growth of the egg-containing follicles in your ovaries.